-The lower two column addresses (C0 - C1) are assumed to be "zero" and are not transmitted on the CA bus.

-- 1. Row and Column address values on the CA bus that are not used for a particular density are required to be at valid logic levels. - 2.
+- 1. The lower two column addresses (C0 C1) are assumed to be "zero" and are not transmitted on the CA bus. - 2.
+Row and Column address values on the CA bus that are not used for a particular density is required to at valid logic levels. - 3.
 For non binary memory densities, only quarter of the row address space is invalid.
-When the MSB address bit is "HIGH", then the MSB 1 address bit must be "LOW". - 3.
+When the MSB address bit is "HIGH", then the MSB 1 address bit must be "LOW". - 4.
 The row address input which violates restriction described in note 3 in this table may result in undefined or vendor specific behavior.
-Consult memory vendor for more information. - 4.
-For device densities not requiring R17 and R18, R17 and R18 must both be driven High for every ACT-2 command to maintain backward compatibility. - 5.
+Consult memory vendor for more information. - 5.
+Two byte-mode (one lower byte and one upper byte) die of a given density can be logically and physically combined into a 16-bit standard configuration with twice the given density. - 6.
+For device densities not requiring R17 and R18, R17 and R18 must both be driven High for every ACT-2 command to maintain backward compatibility.

 For device densities not requiring R18, R18 must be driven High for every ACT-2 command to maintain backward compatibility.